Discover our glossary

 Biodiversity Units

 Produced by the Biodiversity Metric.
-The metric calculates the values as ‘biodiversity units’.
-Biodiversity units are calculated using the size of the habitat, its quality and location and are used to describe relative biodiversity value.
+These are based on the size of the habitat, its quality and location and are used to describe relative biodiversity value.
 There are three types of biodiversity units: area habitat units, hedgerow units and watercourse units.
 Each of these are calculated in separate ‘modules’ of the biodiversity metric.

 Brownfield Land